CatalogueOfLife/general/docs/ASSEMBLY.md

 A number of names from a dataset sharing the same problem can thus be grouped as a discussion which keeps track of its state (e.g. under review, accepted, done).
 By using a discussion linked to records with issues we can track matching editorial decisions and recognise issues that still need editorial attention from those which have been addressed already.

 ## The sCat draft
 A draft sCat is always kept up to date with all configured sectors and editorial decisions.
 This provides the editorial board with a full dataset representing the latest version of the assembly.
-Whenever a new sector is mapped, its definitions changed or editorial decisions are added or removed the draft will be updated asyncroneously, always reporting whether its in sync with all decisions.
+Whenever a new sector is mapped, its definitions changed or editorial decisions are added or removed the draft will be updated asynchronously, always reporting whether its in sync with all decisions.

 When a sector is attached to a higher part of the management classification it becomes the authority for that part of the tree and defines the included classification which can be different from the then hidden MC.